davisford/daisycentral/README.md

 To test it, after you reboot run `ulimit -n` and you should see 65534.

 ## Modified Libs
+Here's a list of libs I have modified from their master / source and why

 ### Flot
 The original maintainer got too busy, but this proved to be the best charting tool after looking at some alternatives.
 There are a couple people picking up as maintainers for flot, but I forked it myself: